 Stay home if you are running a fever, sick, or exhibiting any of the COVID-19 symptoms.
 We encourage you to take your temperature before services and if it reads over 99.00 please stay home and take care of yourself.
 Remember: Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 New loss of taste or smell

 This list is not all possible symptoms.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

 Stay home if you have been exposed or have been around anyone who has contracted or exhibited symptoms related to COVID-19.
 The CDC recommends that if you have been exposed to stay home, monitor your symptoms, and contact your doctor for more information.

-We want to strongly encourage those who at at "high-risk" to stay at home and take part in our online worship services.
+We want to strongly encourage those who at"high-risk" to stay at home.
 The CDC states that those at high-risk for severe illness from COVID-19 are: